systemli/userli/README.md

 The software has builtin support for Dovecot's mailbox encryption, using the [global keys mode](https://wiki.dovecot.org/Plugins/MailCrypt#Global_keys).
 Keys are created and maintained by userli and handed over to Dovecot via `checkpassword` script.

 The MailCrypt feature is enabled per default and can optionally be switched off globally by setting `MAIL_CRYPT_ENABLE=0` in the dotenv (`.env`) file.

+If you want to enable MailCrypt for some users, but don't want new users to have MailCrypt enabled per default, you can set `MAIL_CRYPT_AUTO=0` in the dotenv (`.env`) file.

 In order to enable MailCrypt in Dovecot, the following is required: